arturschuch/rewards-system/README.md

 # reward-system

 System designed to reward customers for inviting their friends.
-They're planning a reward system that will

 #### Respecting the rules: